slarrozejar/benchmarks/program/dot2dot/README.md

-dot-attributes
+dot2dot
 ========

 Description
 -----------

 This tool allows to add/modify attributes of the nodes and edges of a graph represented in the [DOT language](https://graphviz.org/doc/info/lang.html).
 The modification of attributes is conditional and can be computed from the values of other attributes.
-Unconditional modification can also be applied on the graph. **dot-attributes** is written in Python and requires Python 3 to be executed.
+Unconditional modification can also be applied on the graph. **dot2dot** is written in Python and requires Python 3 to be executed.

 Usage
 -----